hannahsykim/book-search/README.md

 ## Technologies Used <a id="technologies"></a>
-React
+- React
-MongoDB
+- MongoDB
-Express
+- Express
-Node
+- Node
-GrpahQL
+- GraphQL
-Apollo Server
+- Apollo Server
-Bootstrap
+- Bootstrap

 ## Questions <a id="questions"></a>